 Speaking of blue-bloods, you have to feel a little sorry for Donald Trump’s middle son.
-After all, the oldest gets the brand and the youngest gets a name like he’s going to inherit the family fortune.
+After all, the oldest gets the brand (Don Jr.) and the youngest gets a name like he’s going to inherit the family fortune (Baron).
 And the middle son gets a name I already forgot.

 Actually, Eric is a perfectly fine name.
 I worked with an Eric.
 He sold me a Celica which is a horrible name for a car.
 He was an attorney at our company and starting a new family with the birth of his first son, Thor.

 Maybe Eric wanted to honor his Nordic heritage or give his son a leg up in a dog-eat-Darin world, but naming your child after a mythical hero can be a tricky play if you don’t provide the DNA to back it up.
 Sure some parents nailed it when they named their future Olympians Venus Williams and Apollo Ono.
-But do you really want to take the chance of having some shift supervisor at a highway diner yell out, “Where the heck is Neptune?
-I’ve had it up to my greasy gills with that Roman has-been.”
+But do you really want to take the chance of having some shift supervisor at a highway diner yell out, “Number five Neptune.”

-I personally think a parent should give a wide berth when naming a child.
-Make the name plain and let the child either fade or grow without the encumbrance.
-Don’t imprint a destiny.
-If greatness comes, let a great name follow.
+I think parents should start off simple when naming a newborn.
+Let the child grow or fade without the encumbrance of a grandiose title.
+If greatness comes, let a new name follow.

 A perfect example would be Genghis Khan.
 Even if you don’t know the particulars, you know the name.
 Nobody would ever forget Khan’s name at a cocktail party.
 Nobody is going to have a conversation with her husband later that evening, sighing, “Who was that nice gentlemen we met this evening?
 You know the one who is currently wrecking havoc all over Asia.”

 No, you are not going to forget Genghis Khan in passing or centuries later.
-Even among a sea of Ned’s and Bob’s, his name will stand out.
-Even if you met him at a random focus group, he would immediately make an impression.
+Even if you meet him at a random focus group, he would immediately make an impression.